65 Truly Extraordinary Uses for Household Staples You Already Own

 Cooking spray removes shower soap scum

 Conventional cleaners don’t dissolve stubborn soap buildup on shower doors.
 Spray the glass with cooking spray and leave for 30 minutes.
 The oil slides between the glass and the soap scum, making it easy to wash.
 Wipe off with soapy water (use a wet sponge with a drop of dishwashing liquid).
+You’ll wish you knew these clever uses for ammonia sooner.

 Sponges remove pet hair

 Fido leaving your furniture furry?
 Lightly dampen a sponge, and rub it across upholstery.
 It will easily lift pet hair from the surface.
-Or try these other smart uses for kitchen sponges.

 Vinegar neutralizes odors

 Just cooked fish?
 Painted a room?
 Pour vinegar into a glass or bowl, and set it in the affected room for 30 minutes.
-Vinegar can be used for a lot more things around the house as well.

-WD-40 Prevents splintering
+WD-40 prevents splintering

 Wood handles on tools splinter over time.
 To protect your tools, spray a generous amount of WD-40 on the wood.
 This displaces moisture from the surface and creates a barrier against corrosive elements in the environment that can cause splintering.
 Don’t miss these 8 other genius household staples used to get rid of squeaky shoes.